sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

 * **SincResize** uses the truncated sinc function.
 It is very sharp, but prone to `ringing`_ artifacts.

+* **SincLin2Resize** (v3.7.3-)
+  A high-quality resizer that supplements SincResize, designed to maintain performance with increased sinc taps for minimal artifacts.

+* **UserDefined2Resize** (v3.7.3-)
+  A versatile resizer offering fine control over sharpness and ringing, ideal for downsampling and high-quality antialiasing with adjustable parameters.

+* **SinPowerResize** (v3.7.3-)
+  An easy-to-adjust resizer with a single control parameter, perfect for downsampling and creating content conditioned to reduce aliasing and ringing.

 * **Spline16Resize**, **Spline36Resize** and **Spline64Resize** are three
   `Spline based`_ resizers.
 They are the (cubic) spline-based resizers from `Panorama tools`_ that fit a spline through the sample points and then derives